BrisksHan/ADDFP/README.md

 this is our code for our paper, more details will be added once the paper is accepted

+please unzip the data.zip and put the data into a folder named data/

+please note that sentence-bert is used to generate sentence embedding, please download sentence-bert from huggingface and put in a folder named llm/

 please run the following code the reproduce our result

-please note that sentence-bert is used to generate sentence embedding, please download sentence-bert from huggingface and put in a folder named llm

 python src/main.py